fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 Note: {{RFC9260}} allows the packets with the COOKIE ECHO and COOKIE ACK to carry data.
 This means the second RTT is not strictly necessary but was observed in practice.

-When the SCTP INIT chunk is signalled in the SDP, using the "sctp-init" attribute described in this document, this flow can be reduced to the following exchange:
+When the SCTP INIT chunk is signaled in the SDP, using the "sctp-init" attribute described in this document, this flow can be reduced to the following exchange:

 ~~~